operand/agency/README.md

 # Install
 > **WARNING:**\
-Running `agency` may result in exposing your computer to access by any connected `Agent` class including AI agents.
+Running `agency` may result in exposing your computer to access by any connected `Agent` class.
 Please understand the risks before using this software and do not configure it for OS access otherwise.\
 \
 If you want to enable OS access, to allow for file I/O for example, I HIGHLY RECOMMEND running your project within a Docker container to prevent direct